maborak/ai-course-generator/README.md

   See [WeasyPrint's install docs](https://weasyprint.readthedocs.io/en/stable/install.html).
 - **OpenAI errors:**
   Make sure your API key is set as the `OPENAI_API_KEY` environment variable.
+- **Ollama errors:**
+  Ensure the Ollama server is running and accessible at the specified host URL.
+  Verify the Ollama Python package is installed.

 ---